 Scotland's Road Safety Framework was launched in June 2009.
-It set out the vision for road safety in Scotland, the main priorities and issues, and included Scotland-specific targets and milestones which have been adopted from 2010.
+It set out the vision for road safety in Scotland, the main priorities and issues and included Scotland-specific targets and milestones which will be adopted from 2010.

-3.16 Due to small numbers, the child fatality target will be monitored using a 3 year rolling average due to the small numbers involved.
+The targets are deliberately challenging, particularly for child deaths as Scotland's record for child deaths is proportionately worse than that of England and Wales.
+The (child fatality) target itself will be monitored using a 3 year rolling average due to the small numbers involved.

 4.2 Damage only accidents are not included in the above definition, and so the road accident statistical returns do not cover damage only accidents.
 It is thought that the number of damage only accidents is about fourteen times the number of reported injury road accidents.

 5. Further Information